 Payroll is one of the most important functions of HR.
 Running payroll on time is essential to keeping employees happy and motivated.
-Using payroll software can make that process not just faster but also far more reliable and efficient.
+Using the best payroll software can make that process not just faster but also far more reliable and efficient.
 Payroll systems can help to increase accuracy by reducing the number of times data must be manually entered.
 But how do you find the right payroll platform for your company?

 We’ve put together a list of our top 10 payroll software systems to make your research easier.
 Also, don’t hesitate to use our vendor match tool.
 Take advantage of our expertise and the time we’ve spent researching top payroll systems and let us help you find the right one for you.